RealKinetic/locust_k8s/Blog_part_1.md

 ### Test with local locust

-We can use our local locust container to test our newly deployed server with teh following:
+We can use our local locust container to test our newly deployed server with the following:

     # Take the EXTERNAL-IP listed from the earlier command and use here
     $ docker run -it -p=8089:8089 -e "TARGET_HOST=http://EXTERNAL-IP:8080" --network=locustnw locust-tasks:latest